carsonbfl/a15k/README.md

 - Hostile mobs drop **XP Shards** based on the **local RL** where they were killed
   → **15 XP points per RL**

+## Consumable
+- Experience shards can be right-clicked to consume in either hand, or mass consumed by sneaking first.
+All shards consumed will also drop an extra point of experience for mending and possible loss.

 ---

 ## ✨ Enchantment Ascension